Quick start

 - Do not assume fluid type fixes every responsive design issue.

-- Check text wrapping, line length, and tap targets on real viewport sizes.
+- Check text wrapping, line length, zoom behavior, and tap targets on real viewport sizes.

 - Keep minimum and maximum sizes readable instead of scaling purely for visual drama.